The entire "whale and petunia falling to the planet" sequence.

 Made even funnier in the audiobook, due to Agrajag being a Large Ham.

 The conversation between the cricket commentators about "mysterious materialisations on the pitch", to anyone who has heard "Test Match Special" on the radio it sounds like exactly how they would react to such a situation.

-"Well the supernatural brigade are certainly out in force", burbled a radio to itself.
+"Well the supernatural brigade are certainly out in force", a radio burbled happily to itself.

 The conversation with Murray Bost-Henson, a tabloid journalist, and his revelations that the "Rain God" trucker is real ("Do you know how much they're paying this guy not to go to Malaga this summer?"), that Arthur actually sent him to the papers in the first place - he suggests Arthur pose under a hosepipe as the "man who made the rain god rain", and the "Week of the Weirdos" segment about the mysterious flying couple (see above).

 The 'chronicler' Breaking the Fourth Wall and addressing the reader directly, possibly after being asked too many questions about Arthur Dent's personal life, is a hilarious strop on Douglas Adams part:

 "This Arthur Dent" comes the cry from the furthest reaches of the galaxy, and has even now been found inscribed on a mysterious deep space probe thought to originate from an alien galaxy at a distance too hideous to contemplate, "what is he, man or mouse?
 Is he interested in nothing more than tea and the wider issues of life?
 Has he no spirit? has he no passion?
 Does he not, to put it in a nutshell, fuck?"

 Ford deliberately running up huge expenses as a restaurant critic, culminating in trying to charge the purchase of London Zoo and the entire hotel he is staying in to room service.

 This quote early on in the book: